testingApkcc/appkube-website/contents/faq.md

 What is AppKube?

-It is a multi-cloud cloud management platform that does:
+It is a multi-cloud cloud management platform that helps customers
+    1. Reduce 50% Cloud Spend
+    2. Improve 2X business agility, reliability, scalability, and security.

+Key features are
--   App Centric Optimization
+    1. App Centric Optimization
--   SRE
+    2. SRE
--   DevSecOps Tooling
+    3. DevSecOps Tooling
--   Cloud Native App Blocks
+    4. Cloud Native App Blocks

-What is the key Use-case?
+What are the key Use-cases?
 -   Migration & Modernization
 -   Cloud Native App Development(Build Vs Buy & Fast Data)
 -   Cloud Optimization